microsoft/hack-together-teams/README.md

 **🥇 Best productivity-focused solution:** _This category rewards the solution that facilitates productivity and collaboration within Teams.
 For example, extending an existing app to Teams or creating a custom solution that helps team members stay organized during meetings._
 * $300 digital gift card 💸

+**🥇 Community hack winner:** _This category rewards the solution chosen by the European Collaboration Summit (ECS) panel of judges._
+* C64 retro computer 🖥️

 **🏅 All hackathon participants who submit an app will receive a digital badge.**

 >**ℹ️ Hack Together winners will be selected as per the following judging criteria:**